salihgireniz1/I-Command-You-Replica/README.md

-# TwoDe-StudyCase
+# I-Command-You-Replica
- This is the study case project of TwoDe Studios.
+This is a replica of I Command You game.
+It does not include soldiers but balls instead.
+I represents the "NavMash Crowd Behaviour".